hexaxsoftwares/houx.js/README.md

 <script src="https://cdn.jsdelivr.net/gh/prince9216/PixelJs@main/pixel.global.dev.js"></script>
 ## Getting Started
-Once you have Pixel installed in your project, you can start using it by importing the necessary components.
+Once you have Pixel installed in your project, you can start using it by destructuring the necessary components from the global Pixel Object.
 Here's an example of how to import the required modules:

-import { initBuild, Template, data, H, NodeMake, ref } from 'pixel';
+const { initBuild, Template, data, H, NodeMake, ref } = Pixel;
 ## Basic Usage
 Let's explore some basic usage of Pixel by going through  key concepts and examples.

-## Widgets and Instances
+## Widgets and model instances
 In Pixel, you define widgets that encapsulate your UI components.
-A widget is an independent entity that can have its own state and behavior.
+A widget is an independent entity that can have its own state, UI structure and behavior.
 Every Pixel widget Manages it's own state.

-To create a widget,you should  use the initBuild function to iniatialize an initale Widget build.
+To create a widget,you should  use the initBuild function to iniatialize an initall Widget build.
 This can do for a start.

 Here is a minimal example of using pixel